pollywoggles/OneOnOneAnim/README.md

 ##Index.html

 The [Index.html](Index.html) page (located at the root) is the main SPA page.
 It's the host for the rest of the site.
-Currently it's using [bootstrap](http://getbootstrap.com/), but bootstrap can be safely removed.
+Currently it's using [bootstrap](http://getbootstrap.com/) classes, but bootstrap can be safely removed.

 There are two important DOM elements in Index.html,

 1. anchors (such as ```<a href="#About">About</a>``` )
 2. a special div with ```data-bind="component"```

-Change whatever you want, just make sure you keep the div component (it is a SPA Page component), as well as some way (such as an anchor) to jump between hash urls.
+Change whatever you want, just make sure,
+1. you keep the div component (it's a SPA Page component), as well as,
+2. some way (such as an anchor) to jump between hash urls.

 ##Adding pages
 1. Go to the [pages directory](/app/pages)